Daanish-Hindustani/Daanish-Hindustani/README.md

 - 💻 [EasyML](): Build ML models by just typing what you want, NO infra NO Code.
 - 👨‍💻 [LeetClaude](https://github.com/Daanish-Hindustani/LeetClaude): LeetCode while you vibe code.(1000+ Users)
 - ☎️ [Vibe Socket](): Get agents on the same page in real time.(Idea Phases)
-- 👨🏻‍🔧 [Consult-it](): An AI consultant that companies can use to integrate their products with clients faster and more effectively.(Idea Phases)

 ## Contact
 📧 daanishhindustani@gmail.com
 🔗 https://linkedin.com/in/daanishhindustani